c653labs/pggateway/README.md

     target:
       host: '127.0.0.1'
       port: 5432

+    # Pass all authentication along to the target server
+    authentication:
+      passthrough:

+    # Log messages from this listener to stdout
+    logging:
+      file:
+        level: 'info'
+        out: '-'

     # Databases we will accept requests for,
     #   '*' is a special case matching any database